barchart/alerting-service-public/docs/content/product_overview.md

 | -------- | --------|
 | ![SMS Screen Capture Image](images/sms.jpg) | ![Email Screen Capture Image](images/email.jpg)  |

-## Streaming Data Catalog
+## Data Feed Catalog

-Any data streams within the Barchart ecosystem can be used to build alert conditions.
-Barchart offers an exhaustive array of market data for multiple asset classes which trade on exchanges around the world.
+Barchart offers an exhaustive array of **market data** feeds from exchanges around the world — consult our [website](https://www.barchart.com/solutions/data/market) for specifics.
+Furthermore, Barchart offers supplemental/derived data feeds like news articles, technical analysis, and opinions.

-Consult our [website](https://www.barchart.com/solutions/data/market) for more information, but here are some examples:
+The Barchart Alerting Service can monitor any of these feeds.
+Refer to the [Appendix: Data Feed Catalog](/content/appendices/data_feeds) for full listing.
+Here are some examples:

 * Price Data (real-time or delayed)
 	* Trades and Quotes